 25. You feel inexplicably attracted by the ocean waves.

-26. You believe there's a spiritual connection between surfing and afterlife.
+26. You believe there's a spiritual connection between surfing and the afterlife.

 27. You wanted to be like Kelly Slater.